WebOrigami/docs/src/content/pattern/indexPages.md

 {{ ((pattern-intro/index/indexPages.js)(htmlObject/more))/index.html }}
 ```

-## Transform a graph by adding index pages
+## Transform a tree by adding index pages

-Using the default `indexPage` function above, let's now create a graph transform.
-This will accept any async graph, and return a new graph with an `index.html` key.
+Using the default `indexPage` function above, let's now create a tree transform.
+This will accept any async tree, and return a new tree with an `index.html` key.

 ```{{'js'}}
 /* In src/index/indexPages.js */